 This course consists of 30 hours contact time between the student and the course directors (20 hours of Prof. Garibaldi and 10 of prof. Richards).
 Thus, each lesson will be composed by three hours.
 There will be lectures using power point and analysis of case histories.
 Interventions of external experts (e.g. destination managers etc.) will be also scheduled.

 There will be an exam for each module (Tourism industry and Tourism service management).
 The final grade is the average of the grades obtained in each module.

 The exam of the entire course is composed by two parts:

 1) an assignment whose topic will be defined accordingly to Professor Garibaldi;

-2) a written exam consisting of three questions based on the contents of professors Keller and Richards (whose materials are provided during lessons).
+2) a written exam consisting of three questions based on the contents of Professor Keller (whose materials are provided during lessons).

 Students that decide not to do the assignment can do the exam as non-attending students.